 What makes us unique is our history and location.
 We are inspired by the legacy of Buckminster Fuller; by his conception of the human as the “comprehensive comprehender and co-ordinator of local universal affairs.”
 “If nature required us to be specialists," Fuller says, "we would have been born with one eye and a microscope attached to it.”
 Our goal is to create an educational experience that empowers students to “steer this spaceship [earth] to safe harbor.”
 (From Operating Manual for Spaceship Earth.
 (1969), which Fuller wrote while here at SIUC).
 We are located in the beautiful Shawnee forest and a university that has a longstanding commitment to ecology.
 For instance, SIUC students demanded a Green Fee which is now used to support sustainability projects.
 This is the background to the interdisciplinary initiatives that the University Program strives to support.

-In the 2019-20 year, we will explore the theme survival.
+In the 2019-20 year, we are exploring the theme "Survival."
 In a significant development, we have students generating a class each semester.
 Students say what they would like to study and bring together the faculty to teach that subject.
 The two upcoming classes are: Innovations in Sustainability: Surviving in a changing world, which will bring together faculty from Geology, Art and Design, Agriculture, Architecture, and Engineering to design and work on projects related to sustainability; and The Evergreen Model during which students will build an international children’s garden in the university’s graduate housing complex, largely occupied by international students.
 The class will bring together sustainable agricultural practices with stories and narratives cultures tell children about forests and gardens.
 One of the goals of the class will be a book of children’s stories for children.
 Another, to turn the children’s garden into a practical school for local school children on plants and humans.

 Lately, we have begun to speak of the Fuller Saluki – a cheeky, wistful desire to unite the vision of shared abundance with the gritty and grounded, can-do attitude of the saluki creed.
 Join us in this adventure!